kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 **Evaluate the Reflection Data**

+<a href=http://gnss-reflections.org/rzones?station=mat2&lat=0.0&lon=0.0&height=0.0&msl=off&RH=20&freq=1&nyquist=0&srate=30&eang=4&azim1=140&azim2=220&system=gps target="_blank">Look at the Reflection zones webApp results</a>.
+What RH did I use?
+Azimuths?
+Elevation angles?
+Which direction is the water?
+With that information, then look at the data.

-Here I use <code>quickLook</code> with elevation angles 4-8 degrees and RH 8-35 meters:
+Use <code>quickLook</code> with elevation angles 4-8 degrees and RH 7-35 meters:

 <code>quickLook mat2 2022 175 -e1 4 -e2 8 -h1 7 -h2 35</code>

 <img src=try1_mat2.png>

-*How did I know to use a RH region of 8 to 35 meters?* I did not know initially.
-I tried a limit of 20 meters, analyzed multiple years of data and realized that during the drought of 2015 the lake retrievals disappeared (i.e. the RH was greater than 20 meters).
+*How did I know to use a RH region of 7 to 35 meters?* I did not know this initially.
+I first tried a limit of 20 meters, analyzed multiple years of data and realized that during the drought of 2015 the lake retrievals disappeared (i.e. the RH was greater than 20 meters).
 I re-analyzed the data using the larger limit.
 Once you have *translated* the files, it really doesn't take much cpu time to re-analyze the data.

 *What does this image tell us?* I know from google maps that the lake is to the south.
-And there are retrievals there, but they are being set to bad because the amplitude of the reflection is so small.
+And there are retrievals to the south, but they are being set to bad because the amplitude of the reflection is so small.
 You can override that:

 <code>quickLook mat2 2022 175 -e1 4 -e2 8 -h1 7 -h2 35 -ampl 0</code>

 <img src=try2_mat2.png>

+If the amplitude limit is set to zero, the code will rely on the peak of the Lomb Scargle retrieval relative to the noise (peak2noise).

 I have manually added a red box to show the good azimuths.
 If I further edit the correct azimuths, you see good strong returns in the peridograms: